The tiniest of minis

 Victorian mansion

-It’s hard to imagine, but this beaut of a mansion in all of its intricate detail fits on the palm of your hand!
+A beaut of a mansion like this one would be love at first sight at full scale, let alone if it fits on the palm of your hand!
 This 1/144 dollhouse kit comes with all the materials you’ll need to build your tiny dream house, including wallpaper and landscaping.
 All you need to add yourself is the glue and the paint, and that’s where you add your own touch: what colors would you pick for the exterior?
 Find the kit here on Etsy.

 Parisian town house

-If you’re a sucker for the architecture that lines the pretty allées in Paris – we know we are – then this little dollhouse kit might be just the one for you.
+If you adore the architecture that lines the pretty allées in Paris – we know we do – then this little dollhouse kit might be just the one for you.
 The facade of this micro dollhouse can be detached, which reveals the interior.
 With four tiny floors at your disposal, you can furnish a living room, a kitchen, a bedroom, and the Parisian loft of your dreams.
 Ooh-la-la.

 A-frame house